MaximilianoRicoTabo/pmpro-toolkit/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-toolkit/issues

 == Changelog ==
+= 0.7 - 2022-06-02 =
+* SECURITY: Improved data sanitization and escaping in various areas of the plugin.
+* ENHANCEMENT: Added Import and Export functionality.
+Data to import or export between sites are as follows: membership levels, Email Templates, Payment & SSL Settings and Advanced Settings.

 = 0.6.1 - 2021-12-27
 * BUG FIX/ENHANCEMENT: Added third $cancel_level_id parameter to the pmpro_after_change_membership_level action.